nim-works/nimskull/doc/debug.rst

 most likely going to be a location of the bug.
 Second group's `semOverloadedCall` generates correct results, so we most likely need to look into the `semIndirectOp` call here, because it does not make any sense.
-It is called `from sem/semexprs.nim(3095, 1)`.
-If we go into the file and look at the surrounding code we will see that call to `semDirectOp` is indeed present there. `line 3070
+It calls `from sem/semexprs.nim(3095, 1)`.
+If we go into the file and look at the surrounding code we will see that call to `semDirectOp` is really there. `line 3070
 <https://github.com/nim-works/nimskull/blob/eaf1e8ac8a/compiler/sem/semexprs.nim#L3070>`_
 contains call to the `qualifiedLookUp2` call, that should've returned a `skMacro` symbol there (branch on line `3077`), but this does not happen in